mahrang/Face-Swap/README.md

 C++ code written using Xcode and OpenCV version 3.4.14-dev.

-Read the comment at the top of each .cpp file to see what each code does.
+Read the comments at the top of each main.cpp file to see what each code does.